 National Semiconductor Corporation reserves the right to make changes in the devices or specifications described herein without notice.
 Before design-in or order placement, customers are advised to verify that the information is current on which orders or design activities are based.
 National Semiconductor warrants its products to conform to current specifications in accordance with National Semiconductor's standard warranty.
-Testing is performed to the extent necessary as determined by National Semiconductor tor to support this warranty.
+Testing is performed to the extent necessary as determined by National Semiconductor to support this warranty.
 Unless explicitly specified by customer order requirements, and agreed to in writing by National Semiconductor, not all device characteristics are necessarily tested.
-National Semiconductor devices.
+National Semiconductor assumes no liability, unless specifically agreed to in writing, for customers' product design or infringement of patents or copyrights of third parties arising from use of National Semiconductor devices.
 No license, either express or implied, to National Semiconductor patents, copyrights, or other intellectual property rights pertaining to any machine or combination of National Semiconductor devices is hereby granted.
 National Semiconductor products are not intended for use in any medical, life saving, or life sustaining system.
 Information in this document is subject to change without notice.